There's something about red velvet that just seems utterly... sexy.

 Ok, preheat your oven to 190°C (375°F).

-Line a couple flat baking trays with baking parchment, or a non-stick silicone sheet if you have one.
+Line a couple flat baking trays with baking parchment, or a

 Sift your flour, cocoa powder, baking powder & salt into a bowl & set aside.